codyngpriest/alx-system_engineering-devops/0x15-api/README.md

 2. Export to JSON
 Using what you did in the task #0, extend your Python script to export data in the JSON format.

+3. Dictionary of list of dictionaries
+Using what you did in the task #0, extend your Python script to export data in the JSON format.